-- 2.81 The host or home school has the right to determine whether or not its regular-season activities may be broadcast, televised, webcast, taped, filmed or photographed for "commercial purposes". - 1.
-A visiting school desiring to bring broadcasting personnel must obtain permission to do so from the host school prior to the date of the activity or contest. - 2.
+2.81 - The host or home school has the right to determine whether or not its regular-season activities may be broadcast, televised, webcast, taped, filmed or photographed for "commercial" purposes.

+- 1. A visiting school desiring to bring broadcasting personnel must obtain permission to do so from the host school prior to the date of the activity or contest. - 2.
 The host school must execute a written contract with the broadcast entity that complies with GAPPS rules and regulations for broadcasting.

-- 2.82 The region has the right to determine whether or not region tournament (post regular-season) events may be broadcast, televised, webcast, tape recorded, filmed or photographed for any "commercial" purposes. - 1.
-The region should set and assess any fees charged for broadcasting or telecasting region tournament contests or events. - 2.
-The region must execute a written contract with the broadcast entity that complies with GAPPS rules and regulations for broadcasting. - 2.83 GAPPS rules and regulations for Regular Season and Region Tournament broadcasting are as follows: - 1.
-The host school shall have the right to approve the amount of space used and the placement of broadcast equipment. - 2.
+2.82 - The region has the right to determine whether or not region tournament (post regular-season) events may be broadcast, televised, webcast, tape recorded, filmed or photographed for any "commercial" purposes.

+- 1. The region should set and assess any fees charged for broadcasting or telecasting region tournament contests or events. - 2.
+The region must execute a written contract with the broadcast entity that complies with GAPPS rules and regulations for broadcasting.

+2.83 - GAPPS rules and regulations for Regular Season and Region Tournament broadcasting are as follows:

+- 1. The host school shall have the right to approve the amount of space used and the placement of broadcast equipment. - 2.
 The host school (for regular-season events), or the region (for region tournaments) shall be entitled to all revenue from the sale of broadcasting rights unless the contract specifies otherwise. - 3.
 Advertising utilized during the broadcast shall not include alcohol or tobacco products. - 4.
 Commercial announcements shall not occur during playing time. - 5.
 Announcers shall not criticize coaches, officials, or schools, and shall be fair and impartial in their descriptions. - 6.
 The copyright privileges for Regular-Season events belong to and shall remain the property of the host school. - 7.
-The copyright privileges for Region Tournament events belong to and shall remain the property of the region. - 2.84 GAPPS Media rules and regulations for State Playoff events: - 1.
-Broadcast rights and copyright privileges to all state playoff events (i.e., after region winners have been determined) belong to GAPPS, and GAPPS has the right to determine if any of these events may be broadcast, televised, webcast, tape-recorded, filmed or photographed for any purposes.
+The copyright privileges for Region Tournament events belong to and shall remain the property of the region.

+2.84 - GAPPS Media rules and regulations for State Playoff events:

+- Broadcast rights and copyright privileges to all state playoff events (i.e., after region winners have been determined) belong to GAPPS, and GAPPS has the right to determine if any of these events may be broadcast, televised, webcast, tape-recorded, filmed or photographed for any purposes.
 NOTE: Participating schools may NOT sell tapes of state playoff events or provide copies of tapes to third parties for resale without written consent from the GAPPS office. - 2.
 GAPPS shall grant media access at all state playoff events to properly identified representatives of newspapers, radio stations (with broadcast contract) and television outlets ONLY.
-Proper identification is interpreted to mean an identification card given by the media outlet, or written documentation on the letterhead of the media outlet specifying that the bearer is working for that outlet at the GAPPS event. - Any media entity wishing to broadcast or telecast (including Internet reproduction) any state playoff event must execute a written contract with the GAPPS for that event.
-Contact the GAPPS office for a contract, which shall contain specific rules and requirements. - 4.
-Broadcast fees are listed in the chart that follows.
+Proper identification is interpreted to mean an identification card given by the media outlet, or written documentation on the letterhead of the media outlet specifying that the bearer is working for that outlet at the GAPPS event. - 3.
+Any media entity wishing to broadcast or telecast (including Internet reproduction) any state playoff event must execute a written contract with the GAPPS for that event.

+Contact the GAPPS office for a contract, which shall contain specific rules and requirements.

+- 4. Broadcast fees are listed in the chart that follows.
 The fees are "per event" except for football, basketball and soccer, which are per game.
-NOTE: a baseball playoff series is one event: a softball tournament is one event. - Television and Video Webcast rights and fees must be negotiated with the GAPPS office on a case-by-case basis, except for those stations or schools having long-term contracts with GAPPS.
+NOTE: a baseball playoff series is one event; a softball tournament is one event. - 5.
+Television and Video Webcast rights and fees must be negotiated with the GAPPS office on a case-by-case basis, except for those stations or schools having long-term contracts with GAPPS. - 6.
+Video production for authorized school "coach's shows" are exempt from these rules and fees.
+However, schools may only tape, photograph or film events in which their team is participating.